lemon-gith/imperial-thesis-template-typst/README.md

     - and sets configurations for the basic/content formatting layout rules
   - defines the order that sections and section content is laid out
   - resets counters and counter styling for page and heading numbering
+- [`disclaimers`](/layout/disclaimers.typ) - defines the overall of the disclaimers section
+  - feel free to change this, the current layout is just my preference

 #### Utilities